Victoria Fleetwood: Early life

-Born in Hinckley in 1990, Fleetwood has a twin brother named Andrew.
+Born in Nuneaton in 1990, Fleetwood has a twin brother named Andrew.
 She was a junior hurdler and sprinter before switching to rugby.

-She attended John Cleveland College and then Leeds Metropolitan University.
+Fleetwood attended John Cleveland College and then Leeds Metropolitan University.
 Alongside rugby, Fleetwood is a successful personal trainer.

 In 2017 she appeared on the cover of Stylist magazine as part of a feature on the England Women's Rugby team.